Sardie/Sardie.github.io/index.md

 ---
-title       : A Simple App that Predicts at Good Accuracy the Sub-Species of Iris Flowers subtitle    : author      : Lam WM job         : Student
+title       : A simple App that predicts the subsequent word given a user-inputed word or phrase. subtitle    : author      : Lam WM job         : Student